 Effective January 24, 2007, the Company completed a registered direct placement in which it sold 40 million shares of the Company's common stock, par value \$.001 per share, and warrants to purchase 20 million shares of common stock with an initial exercise price of \$1.30 per share, at a price of \$1.14 per unit.
 Each unit consisted of one share of common stock and warrants to purchase 0.5 shares of common stock.
-The five-year warrants were immediately exercisable and include anti-dilution provisions, subject to certain limitations.
+The five-year warrants were immediately exercisable and included certain weighted average anti-dilution provisions, subject to certain limitations.
 During Fiscal 2009, warrants to purchase 3.2 million shares were exercised resulting in proceeds of approximately \$4.1 million.
-During Fiscal 2011, warrants to purchase 8.5 million shares were exercised resulting in gross proceeds of approximately \$8.7 million.
+During Fiscal 2011, warrants to purchase 8.5 million shares were exercised resulting in net proceeds of approximately \$1.6 million.
+During Fiscal 2012, warrants to purchase 1.6 million shares were exercised resulting in gross proceeds of approximately \$6.4 million and proceeds, net of direct transaction costs, of approximately \$6.0 million.
+In addition, during Fiscal 2012 warrants to purchase 1.2 million shares expired pursuant to the terms of the warrant agreement.
 The February 2010 and May 2009 underwritten public offerings triggered certain anti-dilution provisions in the warrants outstanding prior to the offering.
 As a result, the number of shares to be received upon exercise and the exercise price of each warrant previously outstanding were adjusted.
-Following such adjustments, the warrants issued in January 2007 and still outstanding as of March 31, 2011 represented warrants to purchase 8.5 million shares at an exercise price of \$1.17 per share.
-These warrants are classified as liabilities under the caption "Warrant liability" in the accompanying balance sheets and recorded at estimated fair value with the corresponding charge under the caption "Change in fair value of warrant liability" in the accompanying statements of operations.
+As of March 31, 2012, none of the January 2007 Warrants were outstanding.
 See Note 9-Fair Value Measurements for disclosure regarding the fair value of financial instruments.